Sergio (2020 film): Production

-In July 2018, it was announced Wagner Moura, Ana de Armas, Garret Dillahunt, Brían F. O'Byrne, Will Dalton and Clemens Schick had joined the cast of the film, with Greg Barker directing from a screenplay by Craig Borten, with Netflix distributing.
+In July 2018, Wagner Moura, Ana de Armas, Garret Dillahunt, Brían F. O'Byrne, Will Dalton and Clemens Schick joined the cast of the film, with Greg Barker directing from a screenplay by Craig Borten, with Netflix distributing.
 In October 2018, Bradley Whitford joined the cast of the film.

 Principal photography began in August 2018.

 Release

-It had its world premiere at the Sundance Film Festival on January 28, 2020.
+The film had its world premiere at the Sundance Film Festival on January 28, 2020.
 It was released on April 17, 2020.

 Critical reception

 Sergio holds a 45% approval rating on review aggregator website Rotten Tomatoes, based on 19 reviews, with a weighted average of 5.55/10.
 The website's critics consensus reads: "While the real-life story that inspired Sergio is certainly worthy of a biopic, its misguided approach to its noble subject adds up to a disappointingly shallow drama."
 On Metacritic, the film holds a rating of 53 out of 100, based on 15 critics, indicating "mixed or average reviews".